zdu-strong/transparent-republic/README.md

 The Republican Alliance protects its member states through independent military forces and an independent official system.

+## `lumen`

+Lumen is a free, open currency exchange system with floating exchange rates determined by contributions and market dynamics.

 ## `letter`

 An Open Letter to the Public